mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 ![](ReadMe_Files/rbg.jpg)

 # The Rube Goldberg Image Machine
-This is an exploration and documentation of an Event-Driven and auto-scalling Architecture on the AWS Cloud.
+This is an exploration and documentation of an Event-Driven and auto-scaling Architecture on the AWS Cloud.
 (And 100% Serverless)
 \
 Before exploring the Architecture, a quick summary of what goes on here:
 1) An Image is dropped into an S3 Bucket.
 2) Two processed images are returned: one rotated 90 degrees Clockwise, and the other 90 degrees Counter-Clockwise \
-Whats the big deal?
+What's the big deal?
 Well . . .

 We do not have to provision a server, so we are only using (and paying for) the compute as it's needed.

 and

-This is scalable - one can certainly create this operation with a tiny program runing on a computer from 1995,  but how would it handle 2 million requests in a five-minute period?
+This is scalable - one can certainly create this operation with a tiny program running on a computer from 1995,  but how would it handle 2 million requests in a five-minute period?

-The roation of the image process could be replaced with whatever process you want, it is the fault-tolerent and scalable architecture that is impressive.
+The rotation of the image process could be replaced with whatever process you want, it is the fault-tolerant and scalable architecture that is impressive.

-Lets get into the architecture.
+Let's get into the architecture.
 # Overview
 ![](ReadMe_Files/overview.jpg)
-The oldest AWS service, The S3 Bucket, is infinatly explanding object storage.
+The oldest AWS service, The S3 Bucket, is infinitely expanding object storage.
 It also has a powerful events feature. \
 Events can be configured for any action on an object (created, deleted, manipulated, etc.)
 \
 When these events happen, the bucket can send an events message (with metadata about the file attached) to three different targets: a Lambda Function, an SQS Queue, or an SNS Topic as we will be doing here.